ismai117/DroidJobs/README.md

 <h1>DroidJobs</h1><br>

-Android job finder app, connecting you with the latest opportunities in the world of Android development.____
+Android job finder app, connecting you with the latest opportunities in the world of Android development .____

 <p align="center">